-Maintaining Ongoing World-Class Compliance Assurance Program
+Maintaining Ongoing Compliance

 The compliance assurance program must be a living, breathing program.
 As risks change, the program must be refreshed, refined, and redeployed.
-A Management System framework can help ensure operational sustainability.
-A Management System drives the auditing process and helps companies say what they will do, do what they say and, importantly, verify it.
+A management system framework can help ensure operational sustainability.
+A management system drives the auditing process and helps companies say what they will do, do what they say and, importantly, verify it.

 Testing and Monitoring

 Testing, monitoring, and measuring are crucial elements of this cycle.
 Without them, it is difficult to understand what is working and what needs improvement.
 Robust testing and monitoring programs can serve as early warning systems for identifying potential compliance risks before they become enforcement issues.

 Compliance should be tested and monitored throughout each level of the organization.
 A strong testing program will evaluate the results of the compliance risk assessment and assign compliance risks to the business units and processes where they are most likely to occur, creating clear lines of responsibility and accountability.
 Key risks and the related controls should be tested periodically using statistically valid sampling methodologies, and monitoring activities should be performed on an ongoing basis.
 Doing so produces trend data that provides the rationale needed for making changes to underlying business processes, as well as emerging risks.